…The truble with Geller

 As a child I was interested in magic, and learned from everything I could to glean information.
 I started performing at the age of 12.

 I was taught to keep the magic secrets, but did not really understand why.
-When I was a child, I also heard about Uri Geller, the Israeli phenomenon, I did not see him actually perform, but heard the stories from both spectators and magicians.
-I knew that Geller used tricks.
+When I was a child, I also heard about Uri Geller, the Israeli phenomenon, I did not see him actually perform, although he was on television once in a while.
+I heard stories from both spectators and magicians.
+I knew that Geller used tricks and illusions that misled the public.

 During the children shows I occasionally performed, kids sometimes discovered my secrets (I was pretty bad at the time, probably) and I felt I had to lie to them in order to protect the secret of the trick.
 It upset me.
 At the age of 16 I did not like to lie.
-I decided to stop doing magic.
-At the same time, I did deal with spiritual, metaphysical, “supernatural” ideas, in order to try to arrive at the truth behind the illusions we see and experience on a daily basis.
+I decided to stop doing magic tricks.
+At the same time, I did deal with spiritual, metaphysical, "supernatural" ideas.
+I felt the drive to explore them and find the truth behind the illusions we see and experience on a daily basis.
+At some point I dropped the search and left it for later years…

 To tell the TRUTH through the LIE